-They are 49 MeV, 78 MeV, and 95 MeV (increasing numbers) higher than the $B^*B^*$, $B^*B_s^*$, and $B_s^*B_s^*$ thresholds, respectively.
-Such mass distances from corresponding thresholds in Ref. \cite{Luo:2017eub} are around 45 MeV, 29 MeV, and 13 MeV (decreasing numbers).
-With the newly obtained masses of the spin-2 tetraquarks, one further estimates those of lower double-bottom states in the CMI model.
+These values are 49 MeV, 78 MeV, and 95 MeV (increasing numbers) higher than the $\bar{B}^*\bar{B}^*$, $\bar{B}^*\bar{B}_s^*$, and $\bar{B}_s^*\bar{B}_s^*$ thresholds, respectively.
+Such mass distances from the corresponding thresholds in Ref. \cite{Luo:2017eub} are approximately 45 MeV, 29 MeV, and 13 MeV (decreasing numbers).
+With the newly obtained masses of the spin-2 tetraquarks, we can further estimate those of the lower double-bottom states in the CMI model.
 We list all the results in Table \ref{table:bbQQ} and plot the relative positions for the $bb\bar{q}\bar{q}$ tetraquarks in Fig. \ref{fig:bb}.

-If one compares the present results with those in Ref. \cite{Luo:2017eub}, one finds similar $bb\bar{n}\bar{n}$ spectrum.
-From Fig. \ref{fig:bbnn}, the $T_{bb}$ state with mass $10488$ MeV is about 116 MeV below the $BB^*$ threshold (10604 MeV) and it should be rather stable, but other $bb\bar{n}\bar{n}$ states not.
-This observation is the same as Ref. \cite{Luo:2017eub}.
-For the $bb\bar{n}\bar{s}$ states, the masses in the present work are about 50 MeV higher than those in Ref. \cite{Luo:2017eub}, respectively.
-From Fig. \ref{fig:bbns}, only the lowest $T_{bb\bar{n}\bar{s}}^{J=1}$ which is slightly ($\sim$20 MeV) below the $BB_s^*$ threshold is possibly a stable tetraquark.
-This conclusion is similar to Ref. \cite{Luo:2017eub}.
-As for the heaviest $bb\bar{s}\bar{s}$ states, the masses in the present work are about 80 MeV higher than those in Ref. \cite{Luo:2017eub} and no stable state is found in both approaches.
-Therefore, the HDAS approach and the threshold approach give similar conclusions about the state stabilities for double-bottom tetraquarks.
+By comparing the current results with those in Ref. \cite{Luo:2017eub}, a similar $bb\bar{n}\bar{n}$ spectrum can be found.
+According to Fig. \ref{fig:bbnn}, the $T_{bb}$ state with a mass of $10488$ MeV is approximately 116 MeV below the $\bar{B}\bar{B}^*$ threshold (10604 MeV), and it should be rather stable, but other $bb\bar{n}\bar{n}$ states are not.
+This observation is the same as that in Ref. \cite{Luo:2017eub}.
+For the $bb\bar{n}\bar{s}$ states, the masses in the current work are approximately 50 MeV higher than those in Ref. \cite{Luo:2017eub}.
+According to Fig. \ref{fig:bbns}, only the lowest $T_{bb\bar{n}\bar{s}}^{J=1}$, which is slightly ($\sim$20 MeV) below the $\bar{B}\bar{B}_s^*$ threshold, is possibly a stable tetraquark.
+This conclusion is similar to that of Ref. \cite{Luo:2017eub}.
+For the heaviest $bb\bar{s}\bar{s}$ states, the masses in the current work are approximately 80 MeV higher than those in Ref. \cite{Luo:2017eub}, and no stable state is found in both approaches.
+Therefore, the HDAS and threshold approaches yield similar conclusions regarding the state stabilities for double-bottom tetraquarks.